dalijolijo/blockbook-docker/README.md

 # blockbook-docker
-Easy deployment of Trezor Blockbook for Bitcore in a docker container
+Easy deployment of Trezor Blockbook for BTX

 # Requirement
 Clone this git repository: